aradhyadengree/aws/README.md

 ### $\color{red} \textbf{Advantages of Cloud:}$

+**Scalability:**
-Scalability: Cloud computing resources can be easily scaled up or down based on demand.
+- Cloud computing resources can be easily scaled up or down based on demand.

+**Cost-Efficiency:**
-Cost-Efficiency: Cloud services typically follow a pay-as-you-go or subscription-based model, reducing the need for substantial capital expenditure on infrastructure.
+- Cloud services typically follow a pay-as-you-go or subscription-based model, reducing the need for substantial capital expenditure on infrastructure.
 Users only pay for the resources they use.

+**Accessibility:**
-Accessibility: Cloud services are accessible from anywhere with an internet connection, allowing for remote work, collaboration, and accessibility to resources across the globe.
+- Cloud services are accessible from anywhere with an internet connection, allowing for remote work, collaboration, and accessibility to resources across the globe.

+**Reliability and Redundancy:**
-Reliability and Redundancy: Leading cloud providers invest heavily in infrastructure and data centers to ensure high availability and reliability.
+- Leading cloud providers invest heavily in infrastructure and data centers to ensure high availability and reliability.
 They often have redundancy in place to prevent downtime due to hardware failures or other issues.

+**Security:**
-Security: Cloud providers usually have dedicated security teams and resources to protect their infrastructure and the data of their users.
+- Cloud providers usually have dedicated security teams and resources to protect their infrastructure and the data of their users.
 However, users are responsible for securing their own applications and data.

+**Automatic Updates and Maintenance:**
-Automatic Updates and Maintenance: Cloud providers handle updates and maintenance of the underlying infrastructure, freeing users from these responsibilities and allowing them to focus on their applications.
+- Cloud providers handle updates and maintenance of the underlying infrastructure, freeing users from these responsibilities and allowing them to focus on their applications.

-Virtualization: Dividing physical server into multiple logical machines using software called Hypervisor
-Hypervisor: it manages multiple os on single host
-Types:

-1. type 1- Bare Metal ->hypervisor directly installed on hardware 2.type 2- Hosted -> hypervisor installed on host os

-Cloud Computing: Accessing computing services such as storage, networking, databases, software over the internet(remotely)
-Benefits:
--accessibility
--scalability
--pay as you go model

 Types:
 1.Public ->cloud provider provides the infra ex.
 Aws, Azure, GCP